-Couple days ago, we celebrated Mother’s Day in a big way, thanks to my cousin who organised it.
+A couple of days ago, we celebrated Mother’s Day in a big way, thanks to my cousin who organised it.
 We grouped all the “Moms” to a corner and had the oldest – my grandmother (my mom’s mom) to cut the cake.
 It was memorable to see the grand lady leading the pack of moms in the celebration.

 And whilst the ladies had their own activities, the guys had their own – drinking cold ice beer whilst catching up on the latest news on work, economy, politics, travel and on other times we had been drinking.
 It was something that I missed in recent times especially when everyone been so busy with their own family and work.

 And I think everyone deserves a good night sleep with the confidence that the country is in safe hands.
-Unfortunately it is not.
-The truth is the country is in a big bloody mess and we have a Prime Minister who is not only clueless but also thinks that a few show of support from his usual ball carriers means the whole country is squarely behind him.
+Unfortunately, it is not.
+The truth is the country is in a big bloody mess and we have a Prime Minister who is not only clueless but also thinks that a few shows of support from his usual ball carriers mean the whole country is squarely behind him.

 Anyway, as I had said, the country is in a big bloody mess and politicians are still trying to hide the crap under the carpet.
 And one is going to indulge the many reporting on 1MDB recently, it is going to be a never-ending story.

 One just hope that my fellow Malaysian will still remember this when it comes to the next general election.
 No matter what kind of “I help you, you help me” promise of better roads, sacks of rice, new schools, donations, new bridge or new houses pledged, it should be the last time that we want to allow something similar to happen again.
 It will take probably years to clean up the current mess.

-Let come back on something that worth a good read and in a way inspirational – thanks this post:-
+Let come back on something that worth a good read and in a way inspirational – thanks to this post:-

 At the primary school level, up to UPSR, the Tamil schools are scoring the highest grades for science and mathematics.
 They are even beating the Chinese schools.
 They have left the sekolah kebangsaan behind.
 (Sekolah agama, sekolah pondok semua tak payah sebut lah ok.)